1.3: Physical-Chemical Foundations

 Meaning of ΔG

 Remember that ΔG is the "driving" force for a reaction, analogous to the difference in potential energy for a ball on a hill.
 Go back to that analogy.
 If the ball starts at the top of the hill, does it roll downhill?
 Of course.
-It goes from high potential energy to low potential energy.
+It transitions from high to low potential energy.
 The reaction can be written as:

 Ball top → Ball bottom